zhihanyang2022/zhihanyang2022/README.md

 - An un-examined life is not worth living, but an over-exmained life is no party either - a therapist.
 - The existence of multiple alternatives makes it easy for us to imagine alternatives that don’t exist—alternatives that combine the attractive features of the ones that do exist.
 And to the extent that we engage our imaginations in this way, we will be even less satisfied with the alternative we end up choosing.
 So, once again, a greater variety of choices actually makes us feel worse - Barry Schwartz in The Paradox of Choice: Why More Is Less.

 I'm just another human being trying to enjoy life in the face of many, many challenges.
+There were many nights for which I could not fall asleep.
 If I can do it, then you can do it!